How to Start an LLC in Hawaii? (Formation in 10 Easy Steps)

 Pointing where to write signature

-• Your LLC's name must include "Limited Liability Company" or "LLC."
+• Include "Limited Liability Company" or "LLC."

 Handing someone a document while still in a phone call